choria-io/website/docs/content/development/mcorpc/applications/_index.md

 #### Argument data types

-CLI arguments can be forced to a specific type, we also have some additional special types that the default ruby option parser cant handle on its own.
+CLI arguments can be forced to a specific type, we also have some additional special types that the default ruby option parser can't handle on its own.

 You can force data to be of type String, Integer etc: